sf-wdi-14/notes/lectures/week-10/_5_friday/dawn/tree.md

           /   \          /  \
       "five" "six"  "seven" "eight"  depth: 2

-Here is the code to traverse a tree with BFS:
+The code to traverse a tree with BFS is below.
+(If you want to implement a tree and test it with code, you can find the code [here](https://github.com/sf-wdi-14/notes/blob/master/lectures/week-10/_5_friday/dawn/tree_code.js)).

 ```javascript
 Tree.prototype.traverseBF = function(callback) {